 A less developed, but perhaps better, option is the Sea Dragon design from the 1960s.
 This 150m tall, 23m diameter ocean launch and recovery design uses simple pressure fed engines: LOX-RP1 for the first stage and LOX-H for the second.
-LOX and H is manufactured on-site by a nuclear aircraft carrier until SSP is available.
+LOX and H are manufactured on-site by a nuclear aircraft carrier until SSP is available.
 The design calls for 8mm steel tankage so the Sea Dragon could be built in shipyards, not expensive aerospace facilities.
-The payload target was 500 tons - enough for a 50 mw of ground power from a single launch at 5 kg/kw and 50% efficiency.
+The payload target was 500 tons - enough for 250 MW of ground power from a single launch at 2 kg/kw.
 Development costs were expected to be \$27 billion in 2007 dollars.
-Estimated launch costs, including amortized development costs, for 240 flights in 10 years was \$242/kg in 2007 dollars according to design documents available at http://neverworld.net/truax/.
-This would supply 12 gw of power, and increasing the number of flights would further reduce costs.
-To provide one terawatt of power would require roughly 20,000 flights.
+Estimated launch costs, including amortized development costs, for 240 flights in 10 years was \$242/kg in 2007 dollars according to design documents available on the web^t.
+This would supply 24 GW of power, and increasing the number of flights would further reduce costs.

-There is also a launch system proposal specifically designed for SSP: Keith Henson suggests that launch costs can be reduced to about \$100/kg by combining a pop-up sub-orbital launch vehicle with a large laser system to accelerate the payload to orbital velocity.
-Payloads are placed inside of a simple vehicle with a large block of ice in the back.
+There is also a launch system proposal specifically designed for SSP: Keith Henson suggests that launch costs can be reduced to about \$100/kg by combining a pop-up sub-orbital launch vehicle with a large laser system to accelerate the payload to orbital velocity.^u Payloads are placed inside of a simple vehicle with a large block of ice in the back.
 This is delivered above the atmosphere by a fairly small sub-orbital rocket.
 Once above the atmosphere, the ground-based laser system is fired to evaporate the ice at very high temperatures to produce high velocity thrust.
 To make the geometry work, the laser beam is bounced off mirrors in geosynchronous orbit.
-While there are plenty of interesting problems that must be solved to make this system work, it has the fundamental advantage that only reaction mass, not fuel, is used for most of the necessary acceleration and the exhaust velocity of the laser-excited ice is approximately the same as the necessary orbital velocity substantially reducing the reaction mass required.
+While there are plenty of interesting problems that must be solved to make this system work, it has the fundamental advantage that only reaction mass, not fuel, is used for most of the necessary acceleration and the exhaust velocity of the laser-excited ice is approximately the same as the necessary orbital velocity, substantially reducing the reaction mass required.